| how it all began |

 Each office has a unique stripe pattern, unique

-"artwork" on the wall, and a male and female
+"artwork" on the wall, and male and female

 occupants with alliterative names.